🇨🇦 🕆 🇨🇦 🕆 🇨🇦 🕆 L🇨🇦

 • The upper esophageal sphincter, located directly below the pharynx.

-• The lower esophageal sphincter is located at the bottom of the esophagus, immediately before the stomach.
+• The lower esophageal sphincter is located at the bottom of the esophagus and immediately before the stomach.

 • The pyloric sphincter is attached to the discharge of the stomach, and separates the stomach from the small intestine.